jacob-swanson/personal-site/_posts/2020-06-21-windows-fresh-install.md

 ## Conclusion

 If you followed along, you should now have a fresh install of Windows with the old one stored in a backup.
-Hopefully, you’ve accomplished your goal that lead you here in the first place.
+Hopefully, you've accomplished your goal that lead you here in the first place.